by Candice Abante & Charles Sybert –

 Process mining tools are beneficial for insurers who wish to identify processes that can be handled autonomously.
 Some tangible automation use cases include:

 Claims processing has multiple layers: review, investigation, adjustment, remittance, or denial of the claim.
 For each interaction, insurers need to process a large volume of documents that can be automated by document automation tools7.
 With document automation, insurers can systematically extract data from documents, identify fraudulent claims and validate claims that are in line with policies.

 CLAIM FRAUD DETENTION

-Insurers feed predictive analytics tools with data captured from the claimant’s story and use text analytics to detect fraudulent claims based on business rules.
+Insurers feed predictive analytics tools with data captured from the claimant’s story and use text analytics to detect fraudulent claims5 based on business rules.

 Insurers can collect data about individuals’ historical health records to assess a risk point for each individual based on lab testing, biometric data, claims data, patient-generated health data, and then they ask for the price according to the risk score.
 AI can improve underwriting processes from data collection to calculating risk scores of clients.

 Designing a self-service portal where customers and insurers can access to find answers to questions, conduct business (transactions, orders, make a claim, pay bills, etc.), check on status, submit support tickets, and download resources is a practical approach to increase customer experience

 Blockchain-based InsurTech companies8 create better risk-sharing models while giving people more custom and affordable insurance options.
 For example, Nexus Mutual9 aims to replace existing insurance models with innovative contract-driven mutual markets.
 By enabling people to share risk across larger populations, their purpose is to lower insurance costs and replace the need for more prominent insurance companies.